 As already mentioned above (T4.1.4, please refer to related section), the state of the art of Player tools for MPEG-21 or similar is poor, due to the novelty of the normative and non normative frameworks.
 Being the MPEG-21 framework constituted by several parts (e.g. Rights Description Dictionary, Rights Expression Language, IPMP, Digital Items Adaptation, etc.) the available reference software is developed independently with each part and its maturity is tightened to that of the standard.
 As a consequence the reference software of some of the most advanced parts of MPEG-21 is already available while other parts (e.g. IPMP) are still missing.
-Contacts will be carried on and synergies will be investigated with the IST ENTHRONE project where a multimedia terminal supporting some MPEG-21 parts is currently under development.
 Continuous monitoring of free and commercial products will be maintained in order to follow at best the evolution of the status in the domain.